Private Career Colleges (PCCs)

 • Concerns regarding the adequacy of the educational institution’s financial resources for the continued provision of licensed programs;

-• Compliance issues pertaining to student complaints and student enrollment contracts.
+• Compliance issues pertaining to student complaints and student enrolment contracts.

 Request for Exemption from Institution Designation Waiting Period